pulumi/pulumi-hugo/themes/default/content/blog/project-scoped-stacks-in-self-managed-backend/index.md

 (check out [Pulumi Deployments](/blog/pulumi-deployments/) if you haven't already!), and we have more exciting features coming soon.

-While our Service backend remains the most ideal place to store your Pulumi state, we also offer a Self-Managed backend for those who prefer to do it themselves.
+While we recommend using the Pulumi Service backend to store your state because of its [many features](/blog/six-things-about-pulumi-service/) that increase your productivity, we also offer a Self-Managed backend for those who prefer to do it themselves.
 We're committed to giving you a good experience regardless of which backend you use, so we've been hard at work improving the Self-Managed backend as well.